vinayakiyer/Columbia-MA-Math-Camp-2020/README.md

 # Columbia-MA-Math-Camp-2020
-This repository hosts course material for Math Camp 2019 for the MA program at Columbia.
-Lecture notes will be uploaded in due course.
+This repository hosts course material for Math Camp 2020 for the MA program at Columbia.
+Lecture notes have been uploaded.
 A more detailed syllabus has been uploaded above and can also be accessed at this link : https://github.com/vinayakiyer/Columbia-MA-Math-Camp-2020/blob/master/Syllabus.pdf

 ## Course Information